multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 ### Manually specified proxies

-If we don't want to have a dependency to the target contract crate, or there is no access to this crate altogether, it is always possible for us to create such a proxy by hand.
+If we don't want to have a dependency to the target contract crate, or there is no access to this crate altogether, it is always possible for us to create such a proxy manually.
 This might also be desirable if the framework versions of the two contracts are different, or not under our control.

 Below we have an example of such a proxy: